October 6, 2017

 Recently, I did a bit of scanning around to see what kind of deals are around at the moment.

-You might spend a couple of hours, but doing it regularly, you’ll save thousands of dollars.
+You might spend a couple of hours, but doing it yearly, you’ll save thousands of dollars.

 So after looking around, it seems like we’re still on one of the best deals out there for us.
 How does your deal stack up?